 What is The Bradford Factor and how is it used by HR?

-One of the most useful tools for monitoring absenteeism by HR Managers is the Bradford Factor, which allows employers to calculate just how much of impact individuals can make with their unplanned absences.
-In particular frequent short-term sick absences are always a cause for concern, particularly within small businesses where their effect is often more pronounced because the workforce is smaller and the Bradford Factor helps measure the scale of this short term absenteeism.
+One of the most useful tools for monitoring absenteeism by HR Managers is the Bradford Factor scoring formula used to track unplanned spells of absence from the workplace.
+Frequent short-term sick absences can be a huge concern and cost, particularly in a small business, where their effect is often more pronounced because the workforce is smaller and the Bradford Factor helps measure the scale of this short term absenteeism.

 Is it a fair system?

-This method provides a strong and objective insight so HR can determine if and when to take any action against employees for poor attendance.
-The mathematical nature of the Bradford Factor means that everyone is measured against the same yardstick, as it were, making it a fair way to track absence patterns.
+This method provides a strong and objective insight, so HR can determine if and when to take any action against employees for poor attendance.
+The mathematical nature of the Bradford Factor means that everyone is measured against the same yardstick, making it a fair way to track absence patterns.

 The system is also flexible, allowing employers to set slightly different trigger points for employees with mitigating circumstances, such as existing medical conditions or disabilities.
 Those who are more likely to take sudden and unexpected days off at different times should have their specific situations taken into account before employers pursue any disciplinary action.

 The Bradford Factor uses a fairly simple formula, presented as S² x D = B where:

 - S is the total number of separate instances of unplanned absence,

 - D is the total number of unplanned absence days, and